czerwonk/hakanai/REVIEW_REPORT.md

 - **Excellent observability** with OpenTelemetry integration and dual logging
 - **Efficient build system** with template generation and version consistency

-**Version 1.4.0 Improvements:**
+**Version 1.5.0 Improvements:**
+- ✅ **Enhanced security features** with separate key functionality for defense-in-depth
+- ✅ **CLI enhancements** with `--separate-key` and `--key` parameters
+- ✅ **Channel separation** enabling URL and key sharing through different channels
+- ✅ **Backward compatibility** maintaining all existing functionality
-- ✅ **Build-time template generation** for improved performance and maintainability
+- ✅ **Build-time template generation** for improved performance and maintainability (inherited from 1.4.0)
-- ✅ **Enhanced version management** with automatic injection across all components
+- ✅ **Enhanced version management** with automatic injection across all components (inherited from 1.4.0)
-- ✅ **Improved git workflow** with proper exclusion of generated files
+- ✅ **Improved git workflow** with proper exclusion of generated files (inherited from 1.4.0)
-- ✅ **Better documentation** including comprehensive build system explanation
+- ✅ **Better documentation** including comprehensive build system explanation (inherited from 1.4.0)
-- ✅ **Refactored build scripts** with improved function organization
+- ✅ **Refactored build scripts** with improved function organization (inherited from 1.4.0)

 **Minor Enhancements Suggested:**
 - Add HTML escaping in build templates
 - Consider integration tests with real Redis for end-to-end validation
 - Continue regular dependency updates and security audits

-**Recommendation:** The system continues to exceed production standards with exceptional code quality, comprehensive testing, robust security implementation, and now includes an efficient build-time generation system that improves both performance and maintainability.
+**Recommendation:** The system continues to exceed production standards with exceptional code quality, comprehensive testing, robust security implementation, and now includes enhanced security features with separate key functionality that provides defense-in-depth protection while maintaining backward compatibility.

 ---

 *This comprehensive code review was conducted using automated analysis tools, manual code inspection, and assessment against industry best practices for Rust, TypeScript, and web development.
-The review covers the new build-time template generation system introduced in version 1.4.0.*
+The review covers the new separate key security enhancements introduced in version 1.5.0.*